oferveze/online-games/README.md

 # Online Games

-This project was made in order to master CSS, React And Django.
+This project was made in order to master React And Django.

 In order to play the game do the follwoing: